 You know the ones:

 👎 The uncle who can’t stop blathering on about politics and how annoying all of his coworkers are.

 👎 The sister-in-law who makes it clear through her passive-aggressive statements that nothing on the dinner table is up to her standards.
-“You brought a store-bought pie?
-My, that’s….interesting.”
+“You’re serving store-bought pie?
+That’s….interesting.”